gskourlis/Portfolio/README.md

 ## Project 7
 Utilizing free data from Statsbomb I made a visualisation of the 2022 World Cup Final when Messi made his first pass of the game.

+## Project 8
+In this project I made a simple barplot about the sucessfull and unsucessfull passes in the Europa League Final between Manchester United and Villareal and 2 maps to see their sucessful passes in the offensive half.

 ## Contributing